MCG-NJU/MeMOTR/README.md

 ## News :fire:

+- 2023.12.13: We implement a [jupyter notebook](./tools/demo.ipynb) to run our model on your own video :movie_camera:.

 - 2023.11.07: We release the scripts and checkpoints on SportsMOT :basketball:.

 - 2023.08.24: We release the scripts and checkpoints on DanceTrack :dancer:.